 Workshop Program and Speakers

-The program can be found below, and a full list of speakers can be found at the bottom of this page (regularly updated as schedules are confirmed).
+The program and a full list of speakers can be found below.

 Organizing Committees